Updated on May 7th, 2025

 While scholarships all have different requirements, there are certain things your student can do to help them set themselves up for success as they get started with scholarships.

-Everything from maintaining a strong GPA, participating in school clubs, volunteering, and working can be beneficial, as they help your child stand out from the crowd by showing they are a well-rounded and dedicated individual.
+Everything from maintaining a strong GPA, participating in school clubs, extracurricular activities, volunteering, and working can be beneficial, as they help your child stand out from the crowd by showing they are a well-rounded and dedicated individual.

 Plus, some organizations, like the National Honor Society and even part-time employers, offer scholarships exclusively to their members or workers.
 By getting involved, your child may be able to apply for an award that doesn’t have a lot of competition or automatically qualify for no-strings-attached assistance.